regwhitton/skyscape/README.md

 But there is just so much left to do:

 * Workout why the line of geo-stationary satellites are appearing near the top, when south is supposed to be at the bottom :-)
-* Terminate image generation on a key press.
-* Switch to 16bit pixels instead of 32, to avoid narrowing during saving to PNG format.
-* Find a better way to displaying the images on rotation (without the intermittent stutter)
 * Include the sun, moon and stars.
 * Do a gradient fill to make the projection look domed.
 * Label or colour objects by type, size, visibility or altitude.